The Best Face Mask for Air Travel in 2022

-It has been a rough year and a half for most of us coping with the COVID-19 pandemic, lockdowns, physical distancing, and the overall turbulence to our routine that the pandemic has brought with it.
-With the introduction of the COVID-19 vaccines, we are beginning to regain a sense of normalcy starting with the simple pleasures in life and building up to special moments and occasions.
+It has been a rough couple of years for most of us coping with the COVID-19 pandemic, as we continue to process our ordeal of lockdowns, physical distancing, and the overall turbulence to our routine that the pandemic has brought with it.
+Armed with COVID-19 vaccines, we are working to regain and maintain a sense of normalcy starting with the simple pleasures in life and building up to special moments and occasions.

 One of the things we used to look forward to and was pretty much abolished from our lives has been domestic and international travel.
-But now, based on people getting vaccinated and continuing to maintain the current standard safe practices of physical distancing, frequent hand-washing and mask-wearing, flights are starting to be reintroduced into our lives once again.
+But now, with booster shots and the continued maintenance of the safe practices of physical distancing, frequent hand-washing and mask-wearing, flights have been reintroduced into our lives once again.

 To help reinstate airplane travel with as few glitches along the way as possible, current COVID-19 safe practices are very much in place.
-As per the CDC’s guidelines, masks are required while using all public transportation modes including airplanes as well as public transportation hubs such as stations and airports.
+Masks are required while using all public transportation modes including airplanes as well as public transportation hubs such as stations and airports.

 But while we are ok with tolerating certain types of masks for short excursions outside of our homes, selecting a mask for a long-haul flight comes with its own set of priorities and considerations.

 So, what should we look for in a mask for flights and what are the makings of the best face mask for air travel?
-We’ve put together the 4 main points to watch for and consider to help you with finding the best travel mask for you.
+We’ve put together the 4 main points to watch for and consider to help you find the best travel mask for you.

 1. Why are protection levels so important in an air travel face mask?

-Sonovia’s innovative ultrasonic technology blasts fabrics with zinc at high velocity.
-The zinc becomes embedded in the fabric and is so well incorporated into the fabric that its power is maintained for over one year of use and over 55 washes.
-Zinc is a known antiviral, antibacterial and antifungal agent.
-The zinc inside the SonoMask™’s fabric actively eliminates and neutralizes SARS-CoV-2 with over 99.97% efficacy!
-And because the mask doesn’t become contaminated, you actually only need to wash it as needed if it becomes dirty or stained.
-With the SonoMask™ you get high-protection and low-maintenance!
+Sonovia’s innovative ultrasonic technology blasts fabrics with an antimicrobial agent at high velocity.
+The antimicrobial agent becomes embedded in the fabric and is so well incorporated into the fabric that its capabilities are maintained for over one year of use based on 55 weekly washes.
+These built-in antimicrobial properties prevent the growth of microbes on the mask, keeping it clean, hygienic and smelling fresh over time.
+And because the mask doesn’t become a repository for microbes, you actually only need to wash it as needed if it becomes dirty or stained.
+With the SonoMask™ Pro you get high-protection and low-maintenance!

 2. How do breathability & fit influence your choice of air travel face mask?

-The first rule of a mask offering you any kind of protection is that it needs to fit well.
+The first rule of a mask providing you with any kind of protection is for it to fit well.
 The mask also needs to be comfortable and allow you to breathe easily for you to be able to keep it on for as many hours as needed.
-This is especially true inside the plane where you can’t step outside to take a breath.
-According to the CDC, you should look for cloth masks that have multiple layers of breathable fabric that is tightly woven, include a nose wire, do not have gaps around the nose or sides of the face and that should block out the light if you hold the mask up to a bright light source.
+This is especially true inside the plane where you can’t step outside to take a breather.
+According to the CDC , you should look for cloth masks that have multiple layers of breathable fabric that is tightly woven, include a nose wire, do not have gaps around the nose or sides of the face and that should block out the light if you hold the mask up to a bright light source.
 If the mask has gaps, air can leak out and infect other people if you are sick.